MSPR4-2025/customers-service/README.md

 ## OpenAPI

-The OpenAPI v3 documentation is available at [/swagger-ui/index.html](http://localhost:8082/swagger-ui/index.html)
+The OpenAPI v3 documentation is available at [/swagger-ui/index.html](http://localhost:8082/swagger-ui/index.html).

+## SonarQube

+You can find the SonarQube Scan results on [SonarCloud](https://sonarcloud.io/project/overview?id=MSPR4-2025_customers-service).